Find Grad Schools

 Online Instructional Media Design Programs

-In the 2020-2021 academic year, 355 schools offered some type of instructional media design program.
+In 2020-2021, 355 schools offered a instructional media program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes